 When a ticket is created, you could send automated emails to agents on your account notifying about the ticket creation.
 This notification email could be configured under Admin-->Email Notifications-->Agent Notifications-->New Ticket Created.

 You could edit the content of the email to add more context.
 You could also include dynamic Placeholders, which could be used to send more information regarding the ticket like Requester Information and Ticket Properties.

 For the New Ticket Created notification, you would be able to add agents to get notified, under the "Notify Agents" section within the same page.
 You could click on this option and start adding agents who would receive this notification email whenever a ticket is created.

-The New Ticket Created Notification would be sent to agents whenever a ticket is created in your Freshdesk Account.
-This could be set-up under Admin-->Helpdesk Productivity-->Email Notifications-->Agent Notifications-->New Ticket Created.
+The New ticket created notification email can be set to be sent to agent(s) whenever a ticket is created in your Freshdesk Account under Admin >Helpdesk Productivity >Email Notifications >Agent Notifications >New Ticket Created.